-Livestock of all kinds were raised on George Washington’s outlying farms.
+Livestock of all kinds was raised on George Washington’s outlying farms.
 His farm reports list hogs at Dogue Run and Muddy Hole, for instance; they generally were butchered in early December.

-E. Smith, whose recipe is adapted here, recommended applesauce as an accompaniment.15
+E. Smith, whose recipe is adapted here by culinary historian Nancy Carter Crump, recommended applesauce as an accompaniment.

 1 boneless pork loin (4 to 5 pounds)